-In May 2014, the Financial Accounting Standards Board issued Accounting Standards Update 2014-09, "Revenue from Contracts with Customers," which supersedes the revenue recognition requirements of ASC Topic 605, "Revenue Recognition" and most industry-specific guidance on revenue recognition throughout the ASC.
-The new standard is principles-based and provides a five step model to determine when and how revenue is recognized.
+In May 2014, FASB issued Accounting Standards Update 2014-09, "Revenue from Contracts with Customers," which supersedes the revenue recognition requirements of ASC Topic 605, "Revenue Recognition" and most industry-specific guidance on revenue recognition throughout the ASC.
+The new standard is principles-based and provides a five-step model to determine when and how revenue is recognized.
 The core principle of the new standard is that revenue should be recognized when a company transfers promised goods or services to customers in an amount that reflects the consideration to which the company expects to be entitled in exchange for those goods or services.
 The new standard also requires disclosure of qualitative and quantitative information surrounding the amount, nature, timing and uncertainty of revenues and cash flows arising from contracts with customers.
-The new standard, as updated in 2015, will be effective for us in the first quarter of the year ending December 31, 2018 and can be applied either retrospectively to all periods presented or as a cumulative-effect adjustment as of the date of adoption.
-Early adoption is not permitted.
-We will evaluate the impact of adoption of this standard on our financial statements upon commencement of revenue generating activities.
+We have evaluated the impact of adoption of this standard on our financial statements, which was effective January 1, 2018, and determined it had no material impact.